By Sandi Gohn

 The medal, which can be awarded to reservists from any branch, was originally created by President Harry Truman in 1950 to acknowledge the pivotal role they play in the nation’s defense.
 Today, reservists who have served for multiple decades or have participated in certain conflicts are eligible to receive additional accommodations, called “devices,” on the medal ribbon.

-2. Actor Leonard Nimoy, who grew to fame in the role as Spock on the television series “Star Trek,” enlisted in the reserve in 1953 and served 18 months, leaving as a sergeant.
+2. Actor Leonard Nimoy, who grew to fame in the role as Spock on the television series “Star Trek,” enlisted in the Reserve in 1953 and served 18 months, leaving as a sergeant.

 3. More than one famous face served in the Army Reserve.

 Alan Alda, who is best known for playing Hawkeye on the television series “M.A.S.H.,” was in the Army ROTC program during his undergraduate studies at Fordham University and later served as an Army Reserve artillery officer upon graduation.
 During his years in the military, Alda deployed to Korea, serving six months on the ground during the Korean War.
-Alda, who is now 83, was recently honored at the 2019 Screen Actor Guild Awards with the year’s Life Achievement Award.
+Alda, who is now 86, was honored at the 2019 Screen Actor Guild Awards with the year’s Life Achievement Award.

 4. Army reservists come from all 50 states as well as Washington, D.C., Saipan, Guam, Samoa, Puerto Rico and the U.S. Virgin Islands.